Integration with Assistive Technology

 Permissive mode activates when the student is approved for testing.
 Students who have the permissive mode setting enabled should not continue with the sign-in process until the accessibility software is configured correctly.

-Permissive mode is available only for computers running supported desktop Windows and Mac operating systems.
-When using Windows 8 and above, the task bar remains on-screen throughout the test after enabling accessibility software.
+Permissive mode is available only for computers running supported desktop Windows and macOS operating systems.
+When using Windows, the task bar remains on-screen throughout the test after enabling accessibility software.
 However, forbidden applications are still prohibited.

 When permissive mode is turned on, standard keyboard navigation in the secure browser is disabled to accommodate any potential keyboard commands associated with the assistive technology the student may be using.
 When permissive mode is turned off, the secure browser reoccupies the whole screen, and the student’s ability to use assistive technologies or switch between any other applications and the secure browser is suppressed.
 For information about standard keyboard commands in the secure browser, refer to the Keyboard Navigation for Students subtopic in the Features of Student Testing Application topic in the CAASPP Online Test Administration Manual.

 Permissive mode activates when a student is approved for testing in the TDS.
 A student's assistive technology should already be set up for use with the TDS when the student begins testing with permissive mode.
 To use accessibility software with the secure browser: